dracory/auth/README.md

 A: Any!
 You implement the storage callbacks, so it works with PostgreSQL, MySQL, MongoDB, Redis, or even in-memory stores.

 **Q: Is this production-ready?**
-A: Yes!
-The library has 90%+ test coverage and is used in production applications.
+A: **Yes!** The library has:
+- 90.2% test coverage with comprehensive test suite
+- Structured error handling with error codes (no internal details leaked)
+- CSRF protection and rate limiting
+- Session invalidation on password reset
+- Secure cookie defaults and input validation
+- Structured logging for audit trails
+- See [docs/critical_review.md](docs/critical_review.md) for detailed security assessment

 **Q: How do I handle password reset?**
 A: The library includes built-in password reset flow.
 Users enter their email, receive a reset link, and set a new password.